IhmeGroup/quail/README.md

 ### Using Quail
-A suite of example 1D and 2D cases for scalar equations and the compressible Euler equations is available in the `examples` directory.
+A suite of example 1D and 2D cases for scalar equations, the compressible Euler equations, the compressible Navier-Stokes equations, and chemically reacting flow is available in the `examples` directory.
+Also showcased are the ADERDG scheme and various stabilization methods (positivity-preserving limiter, WENO limiter, and artificial viscosity).
 For instance, to run the 2D isentropic vortex case, do the following:
 ```sh
 $ cd examples/euler/2D/isentropic_vortex/
 $ quail isentropic_vortex.py